Wave Pattern

 Meandering and braided river in the laboratory

-24 seconds From Wout van Dijk
+24 seconds from Wout van Dijk

 Morphodynamic Models (Numerical Simulations)